FeatherStudio/RuriCSharp/README.md

-# RuriCSharp
+# RuriLite in C#

-Ruri implementation in C# to support Project Moirae.
+Ruri(Lite) is a limit Ruri dialect to support Project Moirae.

+All Ruri scripts will be interpreted to C# code.